 Please note that legislation regulating the use of algorithms and AI in the hiring process is on the rise and employers should be sure to comply with applicable laws on this topic.

 The importance of hiring the right employee cannot be overstated.
 Whether working behind the scenes, on the phone or computer, managing accounts, or providing customer-facing services, your employees put a face and personality to your business, brand, and reputation.
 They are responsible for the innovations, creativity, work ethic, and skill sets that propel your business forward.
 Conversely, a poor choice can negatively affect productivity and morale.
 Investing in hiring the right employees and treating them well throughout their tenure is a long-term investment in engagement, loyalty, retention, and profitability.

 How Hiring Services Can Help

 Looking for additional guidance on how to improve your hiring and recruiting process?
-Hiring services can provide innovative solutions as well as reliable, actionable HR advice to help you understand how to recruit and hire the best candidates for your role, uncover important information about potential employees, and efficiently welcome new hires in a way that makes an impact.
-Beyond hiring, learn how Paychex HR Services can provide assistance to help with your business’s current and future HR challenges.
+Hiring services can provide innovative solutions as well as reliable, actionable HR advice to help you understand how to recruit and hire qualified candidates for your roles, uncover important information about potential employees, and welcome new hires in a way that makes an impact.
+Beyond hiring, learn how Paychex HR services can provide assistance to help with your business's current and future HR challenges.